23cku0r/KOT_AUTO_SKIP/README.md

 3. Run the install.cmd for install need modules
 4. Start the auto_skip.py and choise need function

+# FEATURES:
+- Find Big Golden Gems
+- Find Simple Golden Gems
+- Find Big Gems
+- Find All Golden Gems
+- Find All previous Gems

 # INFO:

-This is beta of script.
+> This is beta of script.
-It may sometimes not work correctly.
-I tested only on 1920x1080 resolution.
+> It may sometimes not work correctly.
+> I tested only on 1920x1080 resolution.
-There are no three gems in this script (big yellow, golden purple and big golden yellow)
+> There are no three gems in this script (big yellow, golden purple and big golden yellow)